This information applies to Scotland.

 - contact the feedback and complaints team at your local NHS board - you can find contact details of NHS boards on the NHS inform website.

-If your complaint is about NHS 24, the Golden Jubilee National Hospital, the Scottish Ambulance Service or the State Hospital, you can find out who to complain to in the NHS inform factsheet 'Feedback and complaints’.
+If your complaint is about NHS 24, the Golden Jubilee National Hospital, the Scottish Ambulance Service or the State Hospital, you can find out who to complain to on the NHS Inform complaints page.

 You can make a complaint in writing, by phone, by email, in person or using an online complaints form.
 You should write to the complaints team at the NHS board responsible for the NHS service you're complaining about.